-Steam shall not be used as a primary or secondary form of heating and it is the policy that where steam is necessary, it should be generated adjacent to the point of use.
+Steam shall not be used as a primary or secondary form of heating or for humidification.
+It is the policy that where steam is necessary, it should be generated adjacent to the point of use.
 Steam plant which serves only departmental equipment, e.g. cage washers, autoclaves, etc., will be maintained by department personnel and the design proposals should be discussed with both the UED and the building user.